 If you suspect that you are being mistreated, investigate the situation first.
 Be on the lookout for any bias expressed by the decision-maker.
 Finding out more information is crucial, but keep in mind that if you want to recover legal damages, it must be established that discrimination took place.

 If you believe you have been discriminated against because of your race, color, religion, sex, gender identity, age, or something else, you should identify witnesses who can testify about those issues.
 They could include co-workers, supervisors, or even customers.
 If you don’t know anyone who would be willing to speak up for you, talk to an attorney.
 They can find someone who will.

 Even if you feel like you want to leave your job, don’t do anything that might get you fired.
 Your claim will be severely undermined if your employer fires you for a valid, nondiscriminatory reason.
 Don’t give your employer a reason to fire you; that way, you won’t lose your job and you won’t have to worry about losing your rights.

 It’s important to note that not every type of discrimination lawsuit is successful.
 However, if you have a strong case, you should be able to win.
 In addition, you also need to ensure that you have a solid legal team behind you.

 Our attorneys at Levine & Blit are here to help you, whether you decide to pursue a claim or not.
-We can provide a free initial consultation so that you can learn more about our firm and what we offer.
+We can provide a Free Case Evaluation so that you can learn more about our firm and what we offer.
 Contact us online or call us at 212-967-3000!